Balkans Odyssey - 11 days

 Later continue onto the Plitvice Lakes region for the afternoon.
 This 20-km long karst cave system with its web of underground passages, galleries and chambers is the largest karst cave open for visitation in all of Europe.
 Walk around the wooden promenades this evening and enjoy the magnificent views over the waters with its 16 clear blue lakes that cascade into 92 waterfalls.

 Plitvice - Zadar - Split.
 This morning we continue on to discover Zadar, we take a guided tour of the 2nd century BC Roman Forum and see the 9th Century pre-Romanesque church of St. Donatus.

 Later afternoon arrival into Split where we explore the city including learning the secrets of the UNESCO protected Diocletian’s Palace.
 The narrow streets of Split are fascinating maze of history and stunning ancient architecture.

 Split & Dubrovnik

 Split - Dubrovnik.
-After breakfast, we embark on a walking tour of Split discovering the UNESCO protected Diocletian’s Palace with its charming little streets, peristyle open collonade and court, Jupiter’s Temple and Cathedral.
 Leaving Split we drive south along the Dalmatian coastline, crossing the Neum Corridor of Bosnia and Herzegovnia (see info related to border crossing procedures in our Trip Notes) to Dubrovnik - the Jewel in the nation's crown.
 This afternoon you'll enjoy a walking tour of this UNESCO protected old city which is often referred to as the 'Pearl of the Adriatic'.